 A master sergeant who seized power in a bloody coup, ending over a century of Americo-Liberian rule and beginning a turbulent decade of military dictatorship.

-Samuel Doe's rise from a rural Krahn tribe to the Executive Mansion in Monrovia was as violent as it was unprecedented.
-In 1980, the 28-year-old army master sergeant led a group of non-commissioned officers in a raid that killed President William Tolbert, overthrowing the Americo-Liberian elite that had dominated Liberia since its founding.
-Doe's early promises of reform quickly gave way to a brutal personalist regime, marked by ethnic favoritism towards his Krahn group and the suppression of opponents.
-His hastily arranged 1985 election, widely seen as fraudulent, cemented his civilian presidency but did little to stabilize the country.
-Economic mismanagement and rising ethnic tensions created the conditions for a full-scale rebellion led by Charles Taylor in 1989.
-Doe's capture, torture, and very public execution the following year plunged Liberia into a devastating civil war, making him a tragic symbol of the cycle of violence that can follow a revolutionary break.
+Samuel Doe led a group of non-commissioned officers in a 1980 raid that killed President William Tolbert, overthrowing the Americo-Liberian elite that had dominated Liberia since its founding.
+The 28-year-old army master sergeant rose from a rural Krahn tribe to the Executive Mansion in Monrovia.
+His early promises of reform gave way to a brutal personalist regime marked by ethnic favoritism toward his Krahn group and suppression of opponents.
+His hastily arranged 1985 election, widely seen as fraudulent, secured his civilian presidency but did little to stabilize the country.
+Economic mismanagement and rising ethnic tensions created conditions for a full-scale rebellion led by Charles Taylor in 1989.
+Doe's capture, torture, and public execution the following year plunged Liberia into a devastating civil war.

 1946–1964